openweave/openweave-core/BUILDING.md

 Specify Weave Core project-specific configuration header (WeaveProjectConfig.h) search directory [default=none].

-These files SHOULD NOT be placed in the Weave SDK itself but rather should be colocated with the your project's source and header files.
+These files SHOULD NOT be placed in OpenWeave Core itself but rather should be colocated with the your project's source and header files.

 For Android, iOS, and standalone systems, reasonable defaults that these headers